GeorgeMC2610/GeorgeMC2610/README.md

 ### Hi there!
 I'm George. 👋

 ## About me:
+- 💼 Freelancer, available to work on projects.
 - 🎓 5th Year Student in Department of Informatics, University of Piraeus.
+Graduation in progress.
 - 💻 Passionate for Application/Software development and coding.
 - 🔧 Backend Developer with experience in MVC architecture.
-- 📱 Mobile App Developer with experience in Android Studio (Currently my Thesis).
+- 📱 Mobile App Developer with experience in Android Studio.

 <br>